How your financial advisor can help during turbulent markets

 How an advisor helps at every stage

-You and perhaps a loved one decide to embark on a long sailing adventure to a far off destination.
+Picture this: you and perhaps a loved one decide to embark on a long sailing adventure to a far-off destination.
 After some research and preparation, you are ready to put your sailing skills into practice.
 You enjoy many days on calm waters soaking up the sun while managing the helm of a serene voyage.

 1. Preparation and planning

-Not only are co-captains valuable during storms, but they also are great sources of expertise leading up to the voyage and during periods of fair weather.
+Not only are co-captains valuable during storms, they’re also great sources of expertise leading up to the voyage and during periods of fair weather.
 Before you even step off the dock and set sail, you need to spend time planning and determining several key aspects for a successful trip.

-Your journey to financial success is no different, it requires establishing and clearly understanding your personal goals and diligent planning and preparation in order to reach them.
+Your journey to financial success is no different; it requires establishing and clearly understanding your personal goals and diligent planning and preparation in order to reach them.
 An advisor can act as this co-captain in both the planning stages and during the long trip itself, guiding you through the vast ocean of uncertainty and complexity towards reaching your financial goals.
-Crafting a well thought out plan will go a long way to help provide the greatest chance for a successful trip - regardless of the weather.
+Crafting a well-thought-out plan will go a long way in providing the best chance for a successful trip—regardless of the weather.

 2. Maneuvering bumps along the way

-Life does not always go according to plan, and in those moments, having an advisor you trust is critical.
-Stormy seas, turbulent financial markets, and global pandemics can seemingly appear out of nowhere, and even the best laid plans might not calm your emotions.
+Life doesn't always go according to plan, and in those moments, having an advisor you trust is critical.
+Stormy seas, turbulent financial markets, and global pandemics can seemingly appear out of nowhere, and even the best-laid plans might not calm your emotions.
 Remember, we are hardwired to avoid pain so you may suddenly begin to doubt your skills, forget your knowledge, and look to abandon your plan.

 Simply telling you to ‘remain calm’ and ‘stay the course’ is not enough.
 An advisor should listen to your concerns and work with you to understand the root of your fears.
-They will also remind you of the preparations you took and help determine if this storm really risks capsizing your boat, or if it is an uncomfortable part of the journey that has already been planned for.
+They will also remind you of the preparations you took and help determine if this storm really poses the risks of capsizing your boat, or if it is an uncomfortable part of the journey already considered in your plan.

 Revisiting your plan is particularly important if your personal circumstances have changed to determine if some small adjustments need to be made.
 For example, this could take the form of increasing short-term cash savings if you or a partner have employment uncertainty.
 Your advisor will guide you through your options so that you’ll be able to understand how they affect your financial goals in order to arrive at the best decision for you.